debops/debops/docs/dpg/dpg-0002/index.rst

 :ref:`"soft" dependencies <debops_policy__ref_code_standards_soft_role_dependencies>`
 via playbook unless the tight coupling to another role is unavoidable for implementing the required functionality.
-A reasonable exception is for example the debops.secret_ role which defines a common path for the ``lookup("password")`` plugin.
+A reasonable exception is for example the :ref:`debops.secret` role which defines a common path for the ``lookup("password")`` plugin.